UPDATED 3 March 2021

 The Government regulations can be read in full on the government website here.

-As communities, please help the vulnerable and lonely stay connected.
+Lockdown restrictions are still in place and we must continue to be careful to keep our communities safe.
+Please help the vulnerable and lonely stay connected.
 Join a local What's App Group.
 Volunteer if you are able.
 Help keep me aware of people who need help.

 You may use a churchyard as a public outdoor space to meet a person if they live alone.